gemc/clas12Tags_old/README.md

 	- FMT background hits
 	- production cut set for individual volumes in the options
 	- new geant4 version
 	- env variable "GEMC_DATA_DIR" as a base path in the gcard (gcard is now portable to other systems)
+	- bst tungsten and heat shield added
+	- LTCC Nose CAD model added

 <br>